Who Is Brooke Raboutou?

 Brooke Raboutou’s Brother

-Brooke’s Brother Shawn Raboutou is also part of the USA Climbing team as well as a sponsored high level climber.
+Brooke’s Brother Shawn Raboutou is also a sponsored high-level climber.
 He was one of the co-founders of mellow climbing who put out amazing Bouldering videos and are building their own brand.
 He’s climbed multiple V18 / 8C+ Boulders and competed internationally but now focuses on the outdoors and building mellow.

 What Climbing Shoes Does Brooke Raboutou Wear?